pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 927 When Things Go Wrong

+We've had a difficult days at work, we have a big task that cannot complete, and this problem stresses me out.

 ##### Day 926 Large Data Transactions

-In the work, we need to handle a larges data's transactions and in the same way we need to notify the Front-End these transactions the websockets use is a bad idea because the browser finished crashes always, I need to read about these problems.
+In the work, we need to handle a larges data's transactions and in the same way we need to notify the
+Front-End these transactions the websockets use is a bad idea because the browser finished crashes always, I need to read about these problems.